 - 1. The definitions of each level in valuation techniques used to measure the fair value of financial and non-financial instruments are as follows: - Level 1: quoted prices (unadjusted) in active markets for identical assets or liabilities that entities can access at the measurement date.
 An active market is the market in which transactions for the asset or liability take place with sufficient frequency and volume to provide pricing information on an ongoing basis. - Level 2: inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly. - Level 3: unobservable inputs for the assets or liabilities.
-Part of the investments in derivative instruments, equity instruments without and active market, and the investment properties held by the Company are in the scope. - 2.
+The investment properties held by the Company are in the scope. - 2.
 Please refer to Note 6.9 for the fair value information of investment properties measured at cost. - 3.
-Financial instruments no measured at fair value

-The carrying amount of cash and cash equivalents, financial assets at amortized cost, notes receivables, accounts receivables, other receivables, refundable deposits, short-term borrowings, notes payables, accounts payables, other payables, long-term borrowings (including current portion), and guaranteed deposits received is the reasonable approximation of fair value - 4.
+Financial instruments not measured at fair value The carrying amount of cash and cash equivalents, financial assets at amortized cost, notes receivables, accounts receivables, other receivables (including related parties), refundable deposits, short-term borrowings, notes payables, accounts payables, other payables, long-term borrowings (including current portion), and guaranteed deposits received is the reasonable approximation of fair value - 4.
 Financial and non-financial instruments at fair value: None.